evan314159/truenas-home-kerberos/README.md

 Troubleshooting
 ===============
-* Use basic network troubleshooting: is the host reachable, do forwards and reverse DNS work.
+* Basic network troubleshooting: is the TrueNAS server reachable, do forwards and reverse DNS work
+* Is the Kerberos container running, and are there errors in the log: docker logs ix-krb5kdc-krb5kdc-1
 * Is there a Kerberos Ticket Granting Ticket: klist
 * Are there service tickets for NFS or SMB: klist
 * Linux clients require the keytab in /etc/krb5.keytab, permissions root:root 0600.
-* These settings do not enable encryption

 Final Thoughts
 ==============